dexset/descore/doc/des/util/logger.md

 ```

 Flag `--log` used for setting max level of logging output.
-Default level is 'error'.
+Default level is `error`.
 If log function called with greater level it's skipped.
 Level has attitude `off < error < warn < info < debug < trace`.

+Flag `--log` may used with module name `./program --log draw.point:debug`.
+It's set `debug` level for module `draw.point` and default to other.

+Flag `--log-use-min` is boolean flag.
+It makes logging system skips output from
+all child modules if their level greater that parent.
+Default is `false`.

+`./program --log info --log draw.point:trace --log-use-min=true`
+skips all `log_trace` and `log_debug` from whole program.